daleal/this-cai/README.md

 ```

 Where `<command>` corresponds to the command you want `sequelize` to run (for example, in the **Development** section we migrated the database running `docker-compose run web sequelize db:migrate`).

-Note that commands that would normally run as `./node_modules/.bin/<command>` now will just need to be called with `docker-compose run web <command>`.
-This is due to the binaries folder of the node modules being in the `PATH` of the container image.

 ## Heroku Deployment